TheTrueBark/TyranidScreeps2.0/docs/tasks.md

   origin: { module: 'hive.roles', createdBy: 'evaluateRoom', tickCreated: 123 }
   parentTaskId: null,
   subtaskIds: [],
+  subOrder: null,
 }

+`subOrder` specifies the position of the task within its parent when multiple subtasks should be executed sequentially.
 ```

 `origin` records which module queued the task, the function that created it and